cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_keller_christmas_vacation_2025.md

 description = """The Keller family, including the parents and their three adult children, decide to take a European river cruise touring the Christmas Markets over the holidays, and each sibling is going through their own life challenge."""

 [taxonomies]
-xmas_genres = ['Adventure', 'TV Movie', 'Comedy', 'Family', 'Queer', 'Hallmark']
+xmas_genres = ['Queer', 'Hallmark', 'Family', 'TV Movie', 'Comedy', 'Adventure']

 [extra]
 film_url = """https://letterboxd.com/film/a-keller-christmas-vacation/"""